ucam-department-of-psychiatry/camcops/docs/source/server/third_party_installation.rst

 Installing SQL Server for Windows
 ---------------------------------

-A short version for the Developer edition of SQL Server:
+A short guide to installing the Developer edition of SQL Server:

 - SQL Server 2017 Developer Edition won't install with the Visual C++ 2017 redistributables installed (see